Electoral Law (Amendment) Bill

 Government Spending

 The bill is not expected to significantly impact government spending.
-The additional administrative costs associated with allowing extra time for voting at the close of polls are likely to be minimal, as are the costs of defining precincts of polling stations.
-No specific figures are provided in the bill text.
+The administrative costs associated with implementing the changes are likely to be minimal.

 Groups Affected